aryanchandrakar/Step-ca/README.md

 * Go to the credential tab and copy the secret, which will have been auto-generated.
 * Now we create a user, on the left panel, under user's tab, create user, provide it an ID, email id and check the email verified option (keep it on).
 The ID and email id can be anything of your choice.
 * Under the credential tab set a password and remember the same for future.
 Also disable the temporary option there.

 *In case any error shows up on the keycloak panel, clear the browser cache.
 To do so go to settings by clicking on the application menu on the right top corner of the webpage.
 Settings -> privacy & security -> clear the cookies and site data.*

+Now open a new terminal on Step-ca server and run the grading script.
+- run the following command from /home/student.
+`python3 grading_scripts/grading_script3.py`
+*Do not execute the grading scripts with sudo*

 ### Adding Provisioner
 After successfully creating the user on the keycloak, we need to now log into the stepca system.
 Here, using the client secret that we copied earlier from the credentials tab.